otherland/christianity/content/powerful-prayer-for-christian-new-beginnings-find-hope-and-renewal-1722019398.md

 Category: Prayer/Christian Prayer
 Slug: powerful-prayer-for-christian-new-beginnings-find-hope-and-renewal
 Tags: short prayers for new beginnings, a prayer for a new beginning, prayers for new beginnings, prayer for a new beginning, prayers for a new beginning, prayers for new life, prayer, christian prayer
+Description: When embarking on a new chapter in your life it is natural to seek Gods guidance and direction Pray for clarity and wisdom as you step into this new beginning Remember that God promises to lead us and guide us along the right path Proverbs 356 it says Trust in
 ---

 ## How can I seek God's guidance for a new beginning in my life?

 When embarking on a new chapter in your life, it is natural to seek God's guidance and direction. **Pray** for clarity and wisdom as you step into this new beginning.
 Remember that God promises to lead us and guide us along [the right path](/ultimate-guide-praying-for-wisdom-and-guidance-from-god).
 [Proverbs 3:5-6](https://www.bibleref.com/Proverbs/3/Proverbs-3-5.html), it says, "Trust in the Lord with all your heart and lean not on your own understanding; in [all your ways](/10-uplifting-bible-verses-for-men-discover-strength-and-encouragement-in-gods-word) submit to him, and he will make your paths straight."